How to List a Pulpit Opening

 The Placement Department of the American Conference of Cantors is devoted to making shidduchim between congregations and Cantors.
 Our goal is that these covenantal relationships grow and prosper over the years.
 To this end, please visit Hiring Resources for Congregations to find sample pulpit position descriptions, sample interview questions, questions to ask references, a cantorial search timetable, interview intake forms, as well as many other helpful materials.

-PLEASE NOTE: THE JOINT CANTORIAL PLACEMENT COMMISSION HAS DETERMINED THAT THERE WILL BE NO IN-PERSON AND/OR ON-SITE INTERVIEWS UNTIL AT LEAST JANUARY OF 2021, AT WHICH TIME THIS RULE WILL BE REEVALUATED.
+PLEASE NOTE: THE JOINT CANTORIAL PLACEMENT COMMISSION HAS DETERMINED THAT THERE WILL BE NO IN-PERSON AND/OR ON-SITE INTERVIEWS THROUGH JUNE OF 2021.
 PLEASE PLAN ACCORDINGLY.

 How to List a Pulpit Opening for Your New Cantor: